Hepatitis C is caused by the hepatitis C virus (HCV), which is a major cause of chronic liver disease worldwide.

-Hepatitis C virus is a small, enveloped RNA virus that has six genotypes.
+Hepatitis C virus is a small, enveloped RNA virus that has eight genotypes.

 HCV belongs to the family of Flaviviridae viruses that also includes Yellow fever, West Nile and Dengue virus.
 It is a RNA virus that contains 9400 nucleotides with one long open-reading frame (part translated into a protein).
 The enveloped particle is approximately 56-65 nm in diameter.